Laura Crane and a Fuller Star employee walking through the array of solar panels at the Fuller Star plant in Lancaster, California.

 Media:

-How Sea Level Rise Will Change Maine's Coast - Maine Calling, Maine Public
+How Sea Level Rise Will Change Maine's Coast—Maine Calling, Maine Public

 Inland Flood Risk

-A portrait of Hadley Couraud
+A portrait of Hadley Couraud.

 Hadley Couraud, Aquatic Restoration Manager

 Hadley works closely with communities on projects that restore fish passage while creating road-stream crossings that can better withstand more frequent and intense storm events.
 By integrating equity and justice as foundational elements, Hadley focuses on reconnecting and restoring critical freshwater habitats across the state.
 She studied Biology and Peace Studies at Goucher College and spent several years researching for and managing a hyena behavior lab out of Michigan State University.
-Prior to TNC, Hadley learned the critical role of local conservation working for a regional water fund, Sebago Clean Waters, and land trusts in land conservation, planning, and mapping.
+Prior to TNC, Hadley learned the critical role of local conservation working for a regional water fund, Sebago Clean Waters, and land trusts in land conservation, planning and mapping.

 Media:

-With Heavy Downpours Becoming More Frequent, Wider Culverts Will Be Key, Maine Calling, Maine Public
+With Heavy Downpours Becoming More Frequent, Wider Culverts Will Be Key—Maine Calling, Maine Public

 Maine Fisheries and the Warming Gulf

-Geoff Smith, Gulf of Maine Program Director
+Geoff Smith, Marine Program Director

 Geoff has nearly 20 years of professional experience in natural resource management, with an emphasis on watershed management and fisheries.
 Geoff joined The Nature Conservancy staff in February 2006 and is also Staff Lead for TNC’s Gulf of Maine Whole System Conservation Team.
 He has served on the Maine Coast Community Groundfish Sector Board of Directors for ten years and was recently appointed to the State of Maine’s Obligatory Seat on the New England Fishery Management Council.